 Bring a Beach Mesh Bag to store all the seashells you find.

 Schedule a guided trip by clicking here!

 Naples Zoo at Caribbean Gardens

-The Naples Zoo is a favorite of my Families.
-The square footage is nothing like the San Diego Zoo and but still bigger than zoo’s like the Como Zoo in MN.
-The Naples Zoo at Caribbean Gardens has a lot of features that you won’t find elsewhere in the country.
-They host a lot of animals indigenous to Florida, but they also have the Big Three, Lions and Tigers a Bears.
+The Naples Zoo is a favorite of my family.
+The square footage is nothing like the San Diego Zoo but still bigger than the zoo’s, like the Como Zoo in MN.
+Naples Zoo at Caribbean Gardens has a lot of features that you won’t find elsewhere in the country.
+They host a lot of animals indigenous to Florida, but they also have the Big Three: Lions and Tigers and Bears.

-Some of the best features of the Zoo is the boat ride to see the primates.
-They also Giraffe feeding that the kids can partake in.
+One of the best features of the Zoo is the boat ride to see the primates.
+They also have giraffe feeding that the kids can partake in.
 But my favorite part about the zoo is the birds that wander around.
 You’ll find them everywhere.
 The Naples Zoo is about 30 minutes from Marco Island, making it a great Day Trip.

 Pirates of Marco Island